-Classification of information Received Guidance ECRET or TOP ECRET Continue to handle in accordance with the SECRET and TOP SECRET markings as defined within the existing guidelines.
-Please refer to PSNI IA Standard 1.08 on Protective Marking.
-OFFICIAL-SENSITIVE If the document contains reference to Serious Organised Crime or Foreign Intelligence it should be considered to be marked as SECRET and you should follow the existing GPMS handling guidelines for SECRET; If the document contains reference to a vulnerable individual or individuals, then you should treat the document as if it were marked as CONFIDENTIAL and follow the existing GPMS handling instructions for CONFIDENTIAL; and If none of the above applies, then you should treat the document as if it were marked RESTRICTED and follow existing handling instructions for RESTRICTED.
-DFFICIAL Treat the document as RESTRICTED and follow existing handling instructions.
-Jnmarked Documents Treat the document as RESTRICTED and follow existing handling instructions for RESTRICTED unless otherwise advised by the originator of the information.
+Guidance Continue to handle in accordance with the SECRET and TOP SECRET markings as defined within the existing guidelines.
+Please refer to PSN IA Standard 1.08 on Protective Marking.
+If the document contains reference to Serious Organised Crime or Foreign Intelligence it should be considered to be marked as SECRET and you should follow the existing GPMS handling guidelines for SECRET; If the document contains reference to a vulnerable individual or individuals, then you should treat the document as if it were marked as CONFIDENTIAL and follow the existing GPMS handling instructions for CONFIDENTIAL; and • If none of the above applies, then you should treat the document as if it were marked RESTRICTED and follow existing handling instructions for RESTRICTED.
+Treat the document as RESTRICTED and follow existing handling instructions.
+Treat the document as RESTRICTED and follow existing handling instructions for RESTRICTED unless otherwise advised by the originator of the information .